finbourne/notifications-sdk-java/sdk/docs/NotificationsApi.md

 > deleteNotification(scope, code, id)

-[EXPERIMENTAL] DeleteNotification: Delete a notification for a given subscription.
+DeleteNotification: Delete a notification for a given subscription.

 ### Example